 Evictions can appear though in other consumer reports and make it harder to apply for a rental unit in the future, as landlords check your history as a renter.

 When an eviction case is filed, it can become a public record.
-This could allow a future landlord to check the eviction history of an applicant and deny an application—even if you win your case or do not leave your home.
+This could allow a future landlord to check your eviction history and deny your application—even if you won your case or did not leave your home.
 In some states, renters are allowed to seal the record of the eviction case.
 This could make it easier for you to find new housing in the future.
 In other places, some eviction cases are sealed automatically.

 In some cities you may also be allowed to apply for free legal assistance, and there are non-governmental organizations and pro bono (free) attorneys that provide legal support and consultation for immigrants.
 Many rental assistance programs also accept applications from undocumented renters.